joshnesbitt/joshnesbitt/src/content/thought/building-my-own-llm-os.md

 ---
-title: "Building my own LLM OS"
+title: "Building my own LLM OS, ctOS"
-description: "I've been running my own LLM-based operating system for months.
-Then Karpathy started talking about the same idea.
+description: "I built an LLM-based operating system for my CTO workflow.
+It's changed where I spend my time and what I focus on.
 Here's what I've built and what I've learned."
 pubDate: "07 Apr 2026 12:00:00"
 ---

-I've been running my own LLM-based operating system for a few months now.
-I built it out of necessity, not theory.
-Then Karpathy started talking publicly about the same idea, the LLM as kernel, orchestrating tools, memory, I/O across modalities, and I realised I'd already been living it.

 I'm a CTO.
 My days are context switching.
 Meeting prep, stakeholder management, strategic planning, team comms, competitive intelligence, newsletters.
-The cognitive overhead of keeping all those threads alive is the bottleneck, not the work itself.
+The cognitive overhead of keeping all those threads alive was the real bottleneck.
+The work itself was manageable.
+Keeping track of it all was not.

-I didn't wait for someone to build this for me.
-I built it myself.
+So I built myself an operating system.
 I've been calling it ctOS, a Chief Technology Operating System.
+It's been running for a few months now, and it's changed where I spend my time.

 ```
 ============================================